 Library of the Serbian Academy of Sciences and Arts

-University Library “Svetozar Markovic” is primarily intended for students, teachers and researchers, but may be used by other citizens as well.
-Membership lasts one year from the date of registration, in addition to the annual anticipated and temporary membership fee.
+University Library Svetozar Markovic is primarily intended for students, teachers and researchers.
+But its open for public as well.
+Membership lasts one year from the date of registration.
 There is also a reading room of the Department of Folk Literature.
 Inside the library there is an Online Classroom where students can use an electronic database of the library fund.
 Library users can access a central electronic catalog of Serbia with around 1,500,000 records.
 References that cannot be found in other libraries can be ordered through interlibrary loan from the country and abroad.

 Primary reason of Foreign Cultural Centers is to teach the community about the culture through workshops, events and festivals.
 These centers are a great way to understand others within your community.